deckerego/GarageSecurity/README.md

 2. Install pip using easy_install (how meta) for updating application dependencies
 3. Install OpenCV and its Python libraries (see http://docs.opencv.org/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.html)
 4. Install libapache2-mod-wsgi to permit Apache to host Bottle
-5. Install libapache2-mod-proxy to proxy the MJPEG webcamm feed through Apache
+5. Install libapache2-mod-proxy to proxy the MJPEG webcam feed through Apache
 6. Clone this repository or download the .ZIP, which will include the Bottle webapp and some admin configs/scripts
 7. Install GarageSecurity's dependencies using pip install -r app/pip_requirements.txt
 8. Expose the GPIO port you connect the garage door opener to using the WiringPi GPIO Utility, e.g. gpio export 17 out
 9. Allow www-data to access the GPIO port by adding it to the gpio user group in /etc/group
+9. Allow www-data to access the Raspberry Pi camera by adding it to the video user group in /etc/group
 10. Copy the files within the app/ directory into /srv/security
 11. Add or modify config files as detailed in the admin/ directory

-More details are available at http://blog.deckerego.net/2013/10/your-barn-door-is-on-display.html
+More details are available at http://blog.deckerego.net/search/label/garage%20door